woudc/woudc-guidebook/en/index.md

 !!! md-alert ""
     **Note:** The details of transferring files with FTP depend on your computer's operating system and FTP client software.

+## 2.3.1 Upload Guidelines
+The WOUDC FTP site allows contributors to upload data files in any directory/folder.
+However, directories with the following conventions will be ignored for processing final data (Extended CSV files):

+- `/calibration`: submission area for calibration data
+- `/level-0`: submission area for raw data
+- `/provisional`: submission area for preliminary (not final) data/values

+These directory/folder names are reserved for specific workflows for near-real time or raw data ingest/processing.
+Contributors are encouraged to create and use these directory/folder names to upload calibration, level 0, or provisional data only.

+Extended CSV files can be uploaded in any other directory including the root of the contributor's login area.

 ## 2.4 Data Types
 Presently, the following data categories are defined: